Language Files - What are they and how are they used? (1.5.8+)

 includes/languages/english/html_includes/.
 For more information on this topic, see setting up Define Pages.

-The advantage of these “define statements” is that text information can be included in your template files using a constant rather than a hardcoded value, allowing you to easily change templates but preserve your language customizations.
+The advantage of separating out language strings is that text information can be included in your template files using a constant rather than a hardcoded value, allowing you to easily change templates but preserve your language customizations.
 It also facilitates making your store multi-language.

 Examples and Usage